CjDave/MatrixCalculator207/README.md

 }
 ```
 <div align="center"><strong>keypadDesign()</strong> </div><br>
 <p>This function is used to draw the keypad.
-It starts by drawing two borders(This is not neccesary its mostly for aesthetics) and then setting the loaction for the firts button.
-The location would be relative to the screen that you use these numbers.
-The offsest variable is used for accesing the data in the array that stores the text, it works by adding the loaction of the struct to the offset to get to the keypad text.
-Next we loop throught the firts 10 buttons (The numerical buttons) and then call the storeMatrixData() function to store and draw the button. the same proccess is then repeated for the first 4 special buttons.
-For the next buttons the either one coordinates is not derived from a progression rather are unique.
-The store the equals button first and then we store the x coordinates of the remaining buttons and when we reapet the proccess of looping the x cordinate is gotten from the   arrray</p>
+It starts by drawing two borders (This is not necessary, its mostly for aesthetics) and then setting the location for the first button.
+The location or coordinates that you choose to use would be determined by the screen that you use.
+The offset variable is used for accessing the data in the array
+that stores the text, it works by adding the location of the struct to the offset to get to the keypad text.
+Next, we loop through the first 10 buttons (The numerical buttons) and then call the storeMatrixData()
+function to store and draw the button. the same process is then repeated for the first 4 special buttons.
+For the next buttons, either one of their coordinates are not derived from a progression but rather are unique.
+We store the equals button next and then we store the x coordinates of the remaining buttons and when we
+repeat the process of looping the x coordinate is gotten from the array.</p>

 ``` java
 void keypadDesign() {